dondominio/ddnotes/README.md

 ### Editing `config.inc.php`

-If you want to change the notes formats allowed, for example do not allow .html files, just delete `"html"` from the `"text"` list.
+If you want to change the notes formats allowed, for example do not allow .html files, just delete `"html"` from the `"text"` array.

 The indexes `"image"`, `"application"` and `"text"` must always exist even if they are empty.

 ### MySQL tables

-This plugin saves the information in the database, so it is necessary to create a table where to save this information.
+This plugin saves the information in a database, so it is necessary to create a table where to save this information.
 To do this, we will use the creation files from the `SQL` folder, depending on the database we use.
 You can open them and run their content directly.
 In the case of MySQL you could do it from PHPMyAdmin or through terminal:

 ```bash
 mysql -u USER -p PASS < /folder/to/roundcube/plugins/ddnotes/SQL/mysql.initial.sql